mstksg/inCode/copy/entries/trie.md

 ![Our rendered dotfile, using graphviz](/img/entries/trie/meme-trie.png "Our final result")

-There are definitely some things we can tweak with respect to formatting and position and font sizes and label layouts, but I think this is fairly faithful!
+There are definitely some things we can tweak with respect to formatting and position and font sizes and label layouts, but I think this is fairly faithful to the original structure!

+## Digging Deeper

+There's a lot more we can do with tries, and fleshing out a full interface allows us to explore a lot of other useful recursion schemes and combinators.

+Now that we've familiarized ourselves with a simple tangible example, we're now free to dive deep.
+Achieving hylomorphism helps us see past the recursive data type and directly into the underlying structure of what's going on.
+Let's see what other viewpoints *recursion-schemes* has to offer for us!